learn-co-curriculum/CashMoneyBlocks/README.md

 This class will also have two methods called `applyCoupons` and `calculateTax`.
 They will both return an NSNumber for the total dollars saved by using coupons and the total amount of tax for all transactions on the `CashRegister` respectively.

 2) A `Retailer` class that has a method to `customizeRegisterLogic:` (where the user of the `CashRegister` will implement the `taxLogic` and `couponLogic` block properties that you declared in `CashRegister`).

-3) We will serve as the "user" so we have provided the logic code to complete the `taxLogic` and `couponLogic` definitions below, that you can cut and paste in.
+3) We will serve as your "retailer" client so we provid the logic code to complete the `taxLogic` and `couponLogic` definitions below.
 We also provide a `generateTestData` method below to ensure you have implemented the whole `CashRegister` system with its custom logic correctly.
+But to make sure you understand how both sides of blocks work, you will have to place this code in the correct place.

-Finally, to test all of your logic, create a `CashRegister` (and related necessary objects) in your AppDelegate and `applyCoupons` and `calculateTax` methods and see what you get back in values from the register.
-If you've done it correctly, you will be given the total savings from coupons and the total tax collected of all transactions from the store.
+Finally, to test all of your logic, create a `Retailer`, `CashRegister`, and related necessary objects, in your `AppDelegate` and NSLog the results of the `applyCoupons` and `calculateTax` methods and see what you get back in values from each store's register.
+If you've done it correctly, you will be given the total savings from coupons and the total tax collected of all transactions from each store.
 (Feel free to just NSLog the results since there are no tests in this lab.)

 Note: The following tax logic code will cause a retain cycle.
 Read up on retain cycles with the links below to learn more.
 However, if you don't understand, just leave the code as is.